 - 1. Review the WWW case description provided in Appendix D to understand the client for whom the work is being performed and their needs. - 2.
 Review the logical database design document provided in Appendix A to understand the database design upon which this solution is based. - 3.
 Create a MySQL database schema for the solution. - 4.
-Populate the database by loading test data that has been provided into each database table. - 5.
+Populate the database by running the database loading script provided as a starter file for this assignment in the Weekly Schedule. - 5.
 Create a database restore script that can be used to create a fresh, populated copy of the database whenever required. - 6.
 Code and test the report guery SQL scripts. - 7.
 Code and test the database maintenance SQL scripts. - 8.
 Retest the entire system flow beginning with the database restore script and ending with the database maintenance scripts. - 9.
 Package up the files in your solution and submit your work.